A Blooming Hill Vineyard

 2014 Pinot Noir GEMINI – SILVER medal!
 As the star sign, two pleasures: gentle berries uniting with silky richness .

-2014 Pinot Noir TROUBLE – Gold medal!
-Vibrant and full of pepper, licorice and spice.
+2014 Pinot Noir TROUBLE – Gold medal and an Oregon Wine Press Cellar Select!
+Vibrant and full of pepper, licorice and spice

-VXX and XII - Two very special Pinots in the Port-style. – Both of these are made entirely from our Pinot Noir grapes and distilled with a brandy made from our wine.
+VXX and XII – Both of these are made entirely from our Pinot Noir grapes and distilled with a brandy made from our wine.
 VXX is made from our Double Gold 2011 Pinot Noir.
 It is incredibly smooth with deep, deep berry and raisin flavors in a luxurious wine with decadent elegance.
 16% alc.
 3% sugar and aged for two years in oak.

-XIIVXX is made from our 2012 Pinot, a legendary vintage in the Willamette Valley.
-It aged for over three years in oak and is silky and elegant with dark, rich flavors of berry, chocolate and a bit of cinnamon.
-17% alc., 4% sugar.
+XII is made from our 2012 Pinot, a legendary vintage in the Willamette Valley.
+It aged for four years in oak and is silky and elegant with dark, rich flavors of berry, chocolate and a bit of cinnamon.
+17% alc.,4% sugar.